Sri Lankan Pallar: Medieval period

 The Pallars migrated to Sri Lanka as serfs accompanied by their chiefs, on whose land they toiled.
 They migrated in large numbers mainly from Chola country in search of fertile land.
 Pallars settling in the Jaffna Peninsula, which was rich in Palmyra palm, joined others there involved in toddy tapping.
 Some Pallars were involved in other occupations, such as fishers, servants in forts, and harvesters of Indigo plant roots, contributing to the famous dye industry of Jaffna Kingdom.

 Colonial period

-Under colonial rule, castes such as the Pallars, Koviar and Nalavars were originally bonded in service to the colonial state.
+Under colonial rule, castes such as the Pallars and Nalavars were originally bonded in service to the colonial state.
 However, the rise of the Sri Lankan Vellalar under Dutch Ceylon reduced the status of these castes from tenant farmers to slaves of the Vellalar.
-The Pallars, Koviar and Nalavars were officially considered Adimaikal (a Tamil term for slave or menial labour).
+The Pallars and Nalavars were officially considered Adimaikal (a Tamil term for slave or menial labour).
 Large numbers of Pallars from the Coromandel Coast were summoned as slaves under this period by private individuals to work in tobacco plantation.
 After the end of slavery with British rule on the island, the Pallars largely remained as laborers and tenants.
 In the 20th century, the British recruited Pallars from Tamil Nadu to work in their tea estates.
 The Pallars and Paraiyars constituted over half of these workers and formed a significant part of the Up-country Tamil population.